 Frida Kahlo postage stamp debuted

 Legendary Mexican painter Frida Kahlo became the first Hispanic woman to appear on a United State postage stamp in 2001.
 The stamp was received with mixed reviews—some praise and some debate about her membership in the Mexican Communist party.
 Kahlo, who passed away in 1954, heavily influenced Chicana artists and is considered an icon in feminist and Mexican-American circles.
 Today, see how female artists are tweaking controversial ads.

-Although it occurred in the latter portion of 2001, when the Class of 2018 was likely entering first grade, no one can forget the horrific events of September 11, which drastically shaped the way we live in its aftermath.
+Although it occurred in the latter portion of 2001, when the Class of 2018 was around one year old, no one can forget the horrific events of September 11, which drastically shaped the way we live in its aftermath.
 Two commercial airplanes were hijacked by terrorists and crashed into New York City’s World Trade Center Twin Towers.
 A third plane was hijacked and hit the Pentagon and a fourth plane crashed in a Pennsylvania field, after passengers heroically fought back against the terrorists.
 Nearly 3,000 deaths resulted from these attacks, which will forever haunt our hearts and minds.